 |Sheep & Goats||100 PPB|

 Aflatoxin is a known carcinogenic and causes liver damage.
 Livestock don’t die rapidly from aflatoxin.
-The liver is damaged and continues to deteriorate.
+The liver becomes damaged and deteriorates over time.
 As it progresses, the animals begin to lose weight and eventually die.
 So you have to be vigilant about it up front.

-Don’t let your concerns about these two potential problems keep you from feeding cottonseed, if you are so inclined.
+Don’t let your concerns about these two potential problems keep you from feeding cottonseed.
 Gossypol is a problem that has been with us a long time and is not a problem unless cottonseed intake reaches very high levels.

 Aflatoxin needs to be monitored.
 Be wary of real bargains in either cottonseed or corn.
 Ask for an aflatoxin test.
 It’s better to be safe than sorry with aflatoxin.